arandom0/simple_rsync_backup/README.md

 # simple_rsync_backup
 Simple rsync backup script

 With this script you just provide a source and destination folder.
 The desination is made to look exactly like the source.
-This takes the actual command to do tihs and makes it a bit more human-friendly, as well as prevents the potential for mistakes to happen when specifying directoies.
+This takes the actual command to do tihs and makes it a bit more human-friendly, as well as prevents the potential for mistakes to happen when specifying directories.

 To run this use "python3 backup.py" after opening a terminal in whatever folder you saved it.